Malky Mackay rues Ross County's collapse after 3-1 lead ends in 3-3 draw at Motherwell

 However, Motherwell were back in the contest seven minutes later when sub Biereth was taken down in the box by Laidlaw in the box.
 He stepped up and steered the penalty home without fuss.

-County didn’t panic though and wrapped up the points when Loturi dashed clear and crashed a low drive past Kelly.
+County didn’t panic though and looked to have wrapped up the points when Loturi dashed clear and crashed a low drive past Kelly.

 However, there was more drama to come.
 Sub Wilkinson rounded off a fine move with a clinical shot from just inside the box.